chrisrzhou/react-globe/README.md

-# 🌎 React Globe
+# 🌍 react-globe

 Create beautiful and interactive React + ThreeJS globe visualizations with ease.

 ![image](/public/react-globe.gif)

-## TODO

-- [ ] Update docs
-  - Add marker update pattern example e.g. add/remove/update)
-  - Add docs for `Globe` and `Tooltip`
-  - Update props tables.
-  - Update package/changelog

 ## Features

 - ✨ Beautiful and complete with clouds, backgrounds and lighting.
 - ✌️ Incredibly simple to use and configure.
-- 🤸‍ Easy globe animations.
 - 📍 Render interactive markers on the globe with simple data.
+- 🤸‍ Easy globe animations and marker transitions.
 - ⚛️ Modern Javascript + build tools.

 ## Install